 - These tasks do the following: Flag the data for glitches (cosmic rays) using the Q statistical test, creating a mask called GLITCH.
-Prior to this task you need to run activateMasks to dectivate all masks (i.e. it is as if there were no masks at all); the statistical test runs a lot better this way); Optional task to estimate noise; Correct the signal slope (V/s) for non-linearities; Convert the signal to a value that would be if the observation had been done at the lowest detector capacitance setting (if this was the case anyway, no change is made.
+Prior to this task you need to run activateMasks to dectivate all masks (i.e. it is as if there were no masks at all); the statistical test runs a lot better this way); Optional task to estimate noise based on the signal level; Correct the signal slope (V/s) for non-linearities (based on ground-based and PV phase measurements); Convert the signal to a value that would be if the observation had been done at the lowest detector capacitance setting (if this was the case anyway, no change is made.
 This task is necessary because the subsequent calibration tasks have been designed to be used on data taken at the lowest capacitance); Subtract the off chops from the on chops to remove the sky background.
-This will change the number of readouts and also subtracts the dark current; Apply the relative spectral response function; Correct for the pixels' response.
-Turn the sliced frame into a sliced cube with dimensions of 5x5 spaxels (created from the 25 modules) and Z wavelength points, with 16x individual spectra held in each spaxel.
-These 16x spectra are from the 16 pixels that feed into each spaxel (pixels 1-16) each being of a slightly shifted wavelength range than the previous, and the x runs on the grating (ups and downs). - The task to estimate the noise is an information task only, and hence not necessary for the pipeline.
-Its workings are given in the PAPT: basically it determines the signal error at Level 1, and all errors will be propagated to the end of the pipeline, including those errors that are also given in the calbration files. - The ipipe scripts may have an extra set of tasks listed, including "specDiffCs".
-At present the product of this task is not used (slicedSpecFitSignalDrift), hence we do not describe it here. - The task slicedSpecFrames2PacsCube simply rearranges the data of the input frame, from 18x25 pixels to a cube of 5x5 spaxels.
-It does nothing else.
-In particular it does not exclude any masked data.
-If you want to look at spectra from spaxels free of masked redouts you will need to select and plot in the same way as has been described previously, that is select only unmasked indices to plot.
-The individual slices of slicedCubes are PacsCubes.
+This will change the number of readouts and also subtracts the dark current; Apply the relative spectral response function; Correct for the pixels' response; Turn the sliced frame into a sliced cube with dimensions of 5x5 spaxels (created from the 25 modules) and Z wavelength points, with 16x individual spectra held in each spaxel.
+These 16x spectra are from the 16 pixels that feed into each spaxel (pixels 1-16) each being of a slightly shifted wavelength range than the previous, and the x runs on the grating (ups and downs).